Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 Understanding Water Temperature in Cold Weather Conditions

-When fly fishing in winter for trout or steelhead, it is important to remember that fish become more lethargic and less active during cold weather, therefore you need to slow down your presentation.
+When fly fishing in winter for trout or steelhead, it is important to remember that fish become more lethargic and less active in cold water.

-Remember, dropping temps are bad, stable temps are ok, and often as the daytime temps stabilize or start warming the water temps will stabilize.
+Dropping temps are bad, stable temps are ok, and often, as the daytime temps stabilize or start warming, the water temps will stabilize.

-Later in the morning and early afternoon, the water temps might even get warmer by a degree or two and this is when you want to be on the water.
+Later in the morning and early afternoon, the water temps might even get warmer by a degree or two.

 Take advantage of sunny days during the winter season because these are the days when the water will warm the most and when fish-feeding activity is at its highest.